Overview

 Basic Usage

-.
+The standard while loop syntax requires a condition expression followed by a block terminated with end.
 The condition is evaluated before each iteration, making it a pre-test loop structure.

 input = ""